Frequently Asked Questions

 When do I pay the rest of my fees?

-Deadline for paying fees and uploading financial means: 1st July 2019.
+Deadline for paying fees and uploading financial means: 1 August for the Septermber intake programmes & 8 November for the January programmes.
 In specific cases late payments will be accepted.

 Do I need a visa to study at The Hague Pathway College?

-Most non-EU/EEA students require a visa to enter the Netherlands and all non-EU/EEA students require a residence permit after arrival.
+Most non-EEA students require a visa to enter the Netherlands and all non-EEA students require a residence permit after arrival.
 Please refer to the table below to see if you require a visa and/or residence permit.
 As determined by Dutch law, the University is responsible for arranging a student visa and students cannot apply for a visa themselves.

 Do I need an entry visa and/or residence permit?